JosephCHS/JoeFlix/README.md

 ## Overview

 JoeFlix is built on **Proxmox Virtual Environment** to host a suite of media services, each running in its own lightweight LXC container.
-The stack leverages **Terraform** for infrastructure provisioning and **Ansible** for configuration management.
+The stack leverages **OpenTofu** for infrastructure provisioning and **Ansible** for configuration management.

 This project is designed with automation and maintainability in mind, ensuring efficient deployment and seamless updates for media libraries and services.